About us

 How did RockWall Guitars actually come about?

-I made music and played the guitar from an early age.
-But in addition to making music, I was always more fascinated by the instrument as such.
-I wanted to find out more about how guitars differ and, above all, how they sound.
-Yes, and I became more and more of a collector.
-I often had unpleasant experiences when buying guitars.
-So I thought I could do better.
-I wanted to offer guitars exactly as I would like to buy them.
-Not only in the presentation of the guitar, but also in the handling and everything around it.
+I started playing music and guitar at an early age.
+But besides making music, I became increasingly fascinated by the instrument itself.
+I wanted to learn more about how guitars differ and, above all, how they sound.
+Yes, and that's how I became more and more of a collector.
+In the process, I often had unpleasant experiences when buying guitars.
+So I thought to myself, there must be a better way.
+I wanted to offer guitars in the same way that I would like to buy them.
+Not only in terms of how the guitar is presented, but also in terms of the transaction and everything that goes with it.
 To meet this requirement, I now run RockWall Guitars.

 Why the focus on Rickenbacker?

 I bought my first Rickenbacker in the mid/late 90s.
-It was always a dream of mine at the time because Per Gessle from Roxette played one.
-At the time, the dollar exchange rate had fallen significantly and I had taken a vacation job, so I bought it.
-That was actually my first really good guitar.
-It was the Rickenbacker 360 model in the color Jetglo (black).
-After that I never really got away from these instruments and started buying more and more Rickenbacker instruments.
+It had always been a dream of mine because Per Gessle from Roxette played one.
+At that time, the dollar had fallen significantly, and I had taken a summer job, so I went for it.
+It was actually my first really good guitar.
+It was the Rickenbacker 360 model in Jetglo (black).
+After that, I never really got away from these instruments and started buying more and more Rickenbacker instruments.

-In 2016, the German Rickenbacker distributor was here and was impressed by the abundance of Rickenbacker instruments.
-Today, RockWall Guitars is one of the few Rickenbacker dealers in Germany.
+In 2016, the German Rickenbacker distributor visited and was impressed by the abundance of Rickenbacker instruments.
+Today, RockWall Guitars is one of the few authorized Rickenbacker dealers in Germany.

-Now you don't just make Rickenbacker with RockWall Guitars, do you?
+So you don't just make Rickenbackers with RockWall Guitars, do you?

 You're right.
-It all started with Rickenbacker in Kern back then, but there are so many other great guitar brands, be it Gibson, Fender, Gretsch or Duesenberg, to name just the best known.
+It all started with Rickenbacker back then, but there are so many other great guitar brands, such as Gibson, Fender, Gretsch, and Duesenberg, to name just the most famous ones.

-One of my principles is to only offer high-quality guitars that I personally like.
-To do this, however, I have to have a certain passion for the guitar in question, otherwise the guitar won't even come into my store.
+One of my principles is to only offer guitars of outstanding quality that I personally like.
+But I also have to feel a certain passion for each guitar, otherwise it won't even make it into my store.

-I don't buy guitars just to earn money, the things have to be fun and I have to be fully behind it when I offer an instrument.
+I don't buy guitars just to make money; I have to enjoy what I do, and I have to be fully committed to an instrument before I offer it for sale.

 Do you also buy used guitars and basses?

 Yes, of course.
-The great things have to come from somewhere.
+All these great things have to come from somewhere.
 I also take guitars on commission.
-Commission means I sell guitars and basses on behalf of customers and when they are sold you get your money minus the agreed commission for RockWall Guitars. [further information on purchase and commission]
+Commission means that I sell guitars and basses on behalf of customers, and when a sale is made, you receive your money minus the agreed commission for RockWall Guitars.
+[Further information on purchasing and commission]

 As a collector, how difficult is it for you to part with guitars?

-It's not easy, but at least some of the time I have them (laughs).
+It's not easy, but at least I have it sometimes (laughs).

-Seriously, I'm not rich and my uncle isn't called Uncle Ben or anything like that, and I have to earn some money to live on.
+Seriously, I'm not rich, and my uncle isn't called Uncle Ben or anything like that, and I have to earn some money to live on.
 And secondly, I simply can't and don't want to keep every guitar I like, if only for reasons of space.
 After all, you can't play them all at the same time anyway.
-I have to say with humility that I am happy to be able to do such a great job that gives me a lot of pleasure.
+I must humbly say that I am happy to be able to do such a great job that gives me so much pleasure.

 Why the name RockWall Guitars?

-I really racked my brains over the name for a long time.
-Now there was this stone wall wallpaper in my living room with some guitars hanging in front of it.
-So I started taking photos of the guitars in front of this stone wall wallpaper and came up with the idea of linking the company name to this stone wall wallpaper.
+I racked my brains for a long time trying to come up with a name.
+Then I noticed this brick wall wallpaper in my living room, in front of which several guitars were hanging.
+So I started photographing the guitars in front of this stone wall wallpaper and came up with the idea of combining the company name with this stone wall wallpaper.
 BrickWall, Wall Brick, Another Brick in the Wall...
 RockWall.
-That seemed to be the magic word which is also reflected in the guitar photographs.
+That seemed to be the magic word, which is also reflected in the guitar photographs.

-Since I liked the name so much, my lawyer registered the brand name for me at the trademark and patent office and we were able to take off with the name "RockWall Guitars".
+Since I liked the name so much, my lawyer registered the trademark for me with the Trademark and Patent Office, and we were able to get started with the name "RockWall Guitars. "

-Do guitars and investments also play a role for your customers?
+Do guitars and value investment or capital investment also play a role for your customers?

-Yes, the topic of guitars as an investment has grown immensely in importance since the 2008 financial crisis at the latest, and the steady rise in the value of premium instruments in recent years speaks for itself.
-The virus crisis since spring 2020 has further fueled this performance in the market like I have never experienced before.
-The trend is simply that more and more people want to convert their money into tangible assets, such as precious metals, vintage cars, but also high-quality guitars.
-A high-quality guitar will certainly always have a certain value and, last but not least, it is also fun to play.
+Yes, the topic of guitars as an investment has become immensely important, at least since the 2008 financial crisis, and the steadily rising value of premium instruments in recent years speaks for itself.
+The virus crisis since spring 2020 has further fueled this growth in the market in a way I have never seen before.
+The trend is simply that more and more people want to convert their money into tangible assets, such as precious metals, classic cars, but also high-quality guitars.
+A guitar of outstanding quality will certainly always have a certain value, and last but not least, it's also fun to play.

-What's the craziest story you've experienced with RockWall Guitars so far?
+What is the craziest story you have experienced with RockWall Guitars so far?

 I can think of quite a few, but one is particularly beautiful:

-A few years ago, a manager from Gibson in the Netherlands, Werner, came to me to sell one of his Rickenbacker instruments.
-We got talking and he asked me what my absolute dream guitar was that I would like to own.
-For me at that time it was clearly a Rickenbacker 360 in white with gold pickguards, just like Per Gessle from Roxette used in the Joyride video, but only built once for Per Gessle.
+A few years ago, a Gibson manager in the Netherlands named Werner came to me to sell one of his Rickenbacker instruments.
+We got talking and he asked me what my absolute dream guitar would be, the one I would love to own.
+At that point, it was quite clear to me that it would be a white Rickenbacker 360 with gold pickguards, like the one Per Gessle from Roxette used in the Joyride video, but it was only ever made once, for Per Gessle.

-Now Werner knew the son of the Rickenbacker president at the time, Ben Hall, who also worked at Rickenbacker.
-Werner asked how the white 360 with gold pickguards was made, but unfortunately nobody at the factory remembered the guitar.
+Werner knew the son of the then president of Rickenbacker, Ben Hall, who also worked at Rickenbacker.
+Werner asked how the white 360 with gold pickguards came about, but unfortunately no one at the factory could remember the guitar.

-About a year after these events, I received a picture from Werner of 25 360 models built in my dream finish.
-Rickenbacker had actually built this guitar for the first time after Per Gessle's model.
-Originally they were supposed to be delivered to Germany, but unfortunately for me, they ended up going to Japan.
-The crux of the matter in Japan is that the Rickenbacker dealers there are not allowed to deliver to Europe.
-After endless inquiries, I found a possibility and almost 2 months later it arrived: The Rickenbacker 360 in the color Snowglo with golden pickguard.
+About a year after these events, I received a picture from Werner of 25 built 360 models in my dream finish.
+Rickenbacker had actually built this guitar for the first time based on Per Gessle's model.
+Originally, these were supposed to be delivered to Germany, but unfortunately for me, they ended up going to Japan.
+The crux of the matter with Japan is that Rickenbacker dealers based there are not allowed to deliver to Europe.
+After endless inquiries, I finally found a way, and just under two months later, it arrived: the Rickenbacker 360 in Snowglo with a gold pickguard.

-A few years later I was able to buy another Rickenbacker 360 Snowglo and decided to sell this first one, "coincidentally" to a female Roxette fan.
-We got on extremely well right away, and so we went to Sweden together to see the "Per Gessle Unplugged" concerts.
-After the concert, another dream came true: we actually met Per Gessle as he came out of the stage door.
+A few years later, I was able to purchase another Rickenbacker 360 Snowglo, so I decided to sell my first one, "coincidentally" to a female Roxette fan.
+We got along extremely well right away, so we drove to Sweden together to attend the "Per Gessle Unplugged" concerts.
+After the concert, another dream came true: we actually met Per Gessle as he came out of the stage entrance.

-Incidentally, I am happily married to this woman today.
+Today, I am happily married to this woman, by the way.

-Years later, I got in touch with Björn from Stockholm, who runs a music shop there.
-He had arranged the Rickenbacker deal for Roxette at the end of the 80s.
-A total of 4 different OneOffs were built for Roxette.
-Björn is also responsible for this great Roxette poster which hangs in my office today and which I have been looking for for 30 years.
+Years later, I got in touch with Björn from Stockholm, who runs a music store there.
+He had arranged the Rickenbacker deal for Roxette in the late 1980s.
+A total of four different one-off instruments were built for Roxette.
+Björn is also responsible for this great Roxette poster that hangs in my office today and which I had been searching for for 30 years.

 Incidentally, one of the 25 Rickenbacker 360 Snowglo guitars was later signed by Per Gessle.
-[There are photographs here]
+[Here are some photographs]

-I'm still in contact with Werner today, and I think it's great that we've never lost sight of each other since then.
+I am still in contact with Werner today, and I think it's great that we have never lost touch since then.

-A big thank you goes to my family, who have always supported me when it came to RockWall Guitars, but especially to Per Gessle, without whom this guitar store would certainly not exist.
+A big thank you goes to my family, who have always supported me when it comes to RockWall Guitars, but especially to Per Gessle, without whom this guitar shop would certainly not exist.